 For example, Courtney Carver first became intentional about the food she was eating, which then led her into questioning her schedule and then eventually her possessions.

 I came at it from the opposite side.
 For me, at first, it was about physical possessions.
-But as I began becoming intentional about the things I owned, I also began questioning how I was spending my time and what things I had loaded into my schedule.
+But as I began becoming intentional about the things I owned, I also started questioning how I was spending my time and what things I had loaded into my schedule.

-I know some people talk about intentionality in relationships.
-Which is important if you need to cut out people in your life for any specific reason.
+I know some people talk about intentionality in relationships—which is important if you need to cut out people in your life for any specific reason.
 But I never felt like that was an area that I wrestled with.
-I didn’t have many, if any unhealthy relationships leading into minimalism.
-Everyones journey is different.
+I didn’t have many if any unhealthy relationships leading into minimalism.
+Everyone’s journey is different.

 What do you think holds people back on embarking on this journey towards intentionality?

 I think that the main thing that keeps most people embarking on the mindset is that they’ve never even been introduced to the idea of intentionality.
-Or they’ve never really considered the full weight of how it would impact their life.
+Or they’ve never really considered the full weight of how it would impact their lives.

 When I go speak on the topic to a room full of people, there are very few that disagree with me when it comes to minimalism.
 When you lay it out to them, most people can see the benefit of it and agree with it.
 It comes down to how a lot of people haven’t considered how intentionality and minimalism could benefit their lives.